List of Empowered characters: Nurse Foxtrot and Nurse Whiskey

+Foxtrot and Whiskey are medical assistants who work for Big McLarge Huge.
+Foxtrot and Whiskey are very similar in appearance as well as appear to be examples of perfect or idealized human physiology.
 Whatever may be the impetus behind the nurses' appearances, it is most likely artificially induced, as some of the nurses in attendance of the Caped Justice Awards were shown to revert to a less-than-ideal physiology when they became affected by the tainted catered food.

-Nurse Whiskey and Nurse Foxtrot are named for the letters W and F in the NATO Phonetic Alphabet, respectively.
+Whiskey and Foxtrot are named for the letters W and F in the NATO Phonetic Alphabet.